 Also right on Francs Bourgeois is the Musee Carnavalet, originally a hotel particulier.
 It is now a museum showcasing the history of Paris.
 Musee Carnavalet deserves a dedicated post.

-I loved the interiors of Musee Carnavalet.
 I probably lived in a hotel particulier in my past life--maybe as a servant who lit the candles.
 That would explain my fascination for chandeliers (and all things old and French!)

 The garden of Hotel Sully